ernoaapa/simple-pull/README.md

-Stouts.pull
+Simple Pull
 ===========

 [![Build Status](http://img.shields.io/travis/Stouts/Stouts.pull.svg?style=flat-square)](https://travis-ci.org/Stouts/Stouts.pull)
 [![Galaxy](http://img.shields.io/badge/galaxy-Stouts.pull-blue.svg?style=flat-square)](https://galaxy.ansible.com/list#/roles/908)

-Ansible role which manage [ansible-pull](http://docs.ansible.com/playbooks_intro.html#ansible-pull)
+Ansible role which do similar thing as [ansible-pull](http://docs.ansible.com/playbooks_intro.html#ansible-pull) but do it with simple `git clone` and `ansible-playbook` commands.

+Need for this was because `ansible-pull` doesn't support downloading playbook dependencies from Galaxy before running the playbook.
+This playbook might become unnecessary when `ansible-pull` support it.

+Originally based on [Stouts.pull](https://github.com/Stouts/Stouts.pull).
+The playbook started to look so much different that decided to split it to own playbook.

-The role allows you to setup easily automatic updates for your server with `ansible-pull`.
+The role allows you to setup easily automatic updates for your server with `simple-pull`.

-* Install and configure ansible-pull;
+* Install and configure simple-pull;
 * Setup SSH hosts and keys;
 * Follow repositories and run ansible playbooks;
 * Rotate logs;